heroiclabs/nakama-docs/docs/install-configuration.md

 !!! tip "Nakama Enterprise Only"
     The following configuration options are available only in the Nakama Enterprise version of the Nakama server

     Nakama is designed to run in production as a highly available cluster.
 You can start a cluster locally on your development machine if you’re running [Nakama Enterprise](https://heroiclabs.com/nakama-enterprise).
-In production you can use either Nakama Enterprise or our [Managed Cloud](https://heroiclabs.com/managed-cloud) service.
+In production you can use either Nakama Enterprise or our [Heroic Cloud](https://heroiclabs.com/managed-cloud) service.

 | Parameter | Flag | Description
 | --------- | ---- | -----------